ajharry69/django-rest-xauth/docs/index.md

 - Password-reset logging(IP-address should be provided as a `X-Forwarded-For` header)
 - Encrypted JWT tokens
 - Security question based account activation in-case account was deactivated
-- Mobile apps friendly:
-    - temporary password based user password reset
+- Temporary password based user password reset
-    - verification code based user account activation.
+- Verification code based user account activation.

 >**N/B:** _temporary passwords_ and _verification codes_ are both generated and returned from the `User` model hence
 >opting to SMS based sending of the _verification codes_ and _temporary passwords_ should be as easy as extending the